fetchai/fetchd/docs/docs/cli-governance.md

 [This](https://docs.cosmos.network/master/modules/gov/01_concepts.html#proposal-submission) documentation provides a more detailed explanation of the deposit funding period.

 ### Proposal voting and querying

-After the deposit period has passed, there are two outcomes: either the current minimum threshold is met, or the value is not met and the funds are burned.
-In the first case this proposal is submitted and then voted on, returning a tally at the end of the voting period.
+After the deposit period has passed, there are two outcomes: either the current minimum threshold is met, or the value is not met and the funds are returned.
+In the first case this proposal is submitted and to be voted on, returning a tally at the end of the voting period.

 In order to submit a vote on a proposal that has passed into the voting phase, all staked users except the proposer may do so using this command.
 ```